wbean1/gobuffalo-apiwars/README.md

 	-	def_base
 	-	hitpoints_base
 	-	armor_base
+	-	party_id
 ```

 `party`:
 ```
 	description: |
-		a collection of 5 characters that make up your active team.  each user only has one party (current limitation), and it is the default party for the user for all party-based actions.
+		a collection of up-to 5 characters that make up your active team.  each user only has one party (current limitation), and it is the default party for the user for all party-based actions.
 	attribues:
+	-	id
+	-	name
 	-	user_id
-	-	char1_id
-	-	char2_id
-	-	char3_id
-	-	char4_id
-	-	char5_id
 	-	status [active, resting]
 ```